Minami Minegishi: Scandal and demotion

 On January 31, 2013, the weekly tabloid Shukan Bunshun reported that she had spent a night at the apartment of Alan Shirahama with a member of the boy band Generations from Exile Tribe.
 A few hours later, it was announced through the AKB48 official blog that she would be demoted from one of the official members of Umeda Team B to kenkyūsei (trainee) status as of February 1.
 She thus became the first AKB48 member to be demoted to kenkyūsei in four years since Miki Saotome in late January 2009.
 On the same day, the AKB48 official channel published a video of Minegishi with her head shaved (or more accurately reduced to a crew cut), apologizing to her fans for her "thoughtless behavior" and hoping that the management would let her stay in the group, with other members that she loved.
 In the YouTube statement, Minegishi explained that she cut her hair in a state of shock induced by reading the Shukan Bunshun scoop, when she could not calm down.
-However, in Japan, cutting one's hair is a way of showing contrition.
+In Japan, cutting one's hair is a way of showing contrition.
+However the shaving of her hair was criticised by fans and commentators that it went too far, and might have been a publicity stunt arranged by Yasushi Akimoto, the producer behind AKB48.

 In an article for The Japan Times, titled: "AKB48 member’s ‘penance’ shows flaws in idol culture", Ian Martin noted: "What is happening here is that the protection of fans’ fragile fantasies automatically trumps the basic human right to a life outside that fantasy framework.
 Though as lawyer Hifumi Okunuki pointed out in a Japan Times article on Jan.
 22, such an arrangement is probably illegal under Japanese labor laws."

-Numerous international media reported this incident, including Agence France-Presse, BBC, CNN, Daily News, The Guardian, ABC, The Huffington Post, Radio Programas del Perú, Aftonbladet, Spiegel Online, Al Jazeera English and the Manila Bulletin.